 Take short breaks

-A five minute break each hour won?t just boost your mood, but it will help reduce the amount of stress you may be experiencing.
+A five minute break each hour won’t just boost your mood, but it will help reduce the amount of stress you may be experiencing.
+See the benefits of being happy.

 Avoid thinking about work or major problems during this break.
 After all, your intention is to free your mind.